 Conservation Easements: A conservation easement is a voluntary legal agreement between a landowner and a land trust.
 It may permanently limit the use of the land in order to protect conservation values.
-Conservation easement agreements specifically define restrictions or limitation on what will be attached to the property.
-They allow the owner to continue to own, and perhaps to occupy and use the land, including to sell or pass it on to their heirs.
+Conservation easement agreements specifically define restrictions or limitation on what will be allowed or disallowed on the property.
+They allow the owner to continue to own, occupy and use the land, including to sell or pass it on to their heirs.
 The owner profits by selling the easement to a land trust, or may receive a tax break by donating it.
-Because of its lower market value, land with an easement can be more affordable for conservation.
+Because of its lower market value, land with an easement can be a more affordable means for achieving conservation.
+Working lands easements under the county HCP conservation land system also provide these benefits.

 Different funding opportunities exist to aid some of the conservation tools mentioned above.
 Several of these tools often compete for the same funding sources, excluding the Open Space Tax Program.
 Funding and availability of funding varies with the type of conservation method being used.
-Some of the different funding options include:

-Conservation Futures
+Different funding opportunities exist at the federal, state, and local level from private and public sources to aid some of the conservation tools mentioned above, including: Thurston County Conservation Futures

 Washington Wildlife and Recreation Program